megatron-uk/everdrive-fat/README.md

 everdrive-fat
 =============

-FAT filesystem driver and stdio-like interface for the Turbo Everdrive flash card for the NEC PC-Engine and TurboGrafx 16 video game consoles.
+FAT filesystem driver and stdio-like interface for the Turbo Everdrive flash card (http://krikzz.com/) for the NEC PC-Engine and TurboGrafx 16 video game consoles.

+The FAT library is implemented in C (using the Small-C subset as provided by the HuC compiler), and leverages the low level Everdrive SD driver written by https://github.com/BlockoS.
+My work would not have been possible without that driver.

 Overview
 ========